rishabhbhatt009/cpp_projects/README.md

         - Call by value : `int func(int var)`
         - Call by reference : definition changes -> `void func(int& var)` / use pointers
     - Constant functions : `int func() const {...}`, this tells that the function will not modify the state of the (this) object. `static` method can not be const bz they are not related to objects.
+    - Inline functions : Functions defined in a class header file are known as inline.
+We can explicitly make functions defined in an implementation file inline using the inline keyword.
+Inline functions hint the compiler to optimize the executable by replacing each function call with the code in the function itself.
+Whether this happens or not is up to the compiler

 - Organizing Functions in files :